Best Legal Marketing Software for Attorneys

 Do I own my website if I use FlashCrafter?

 Yes, you own your website completely.
-FlashCrafter builds your site on CodeStitch (custom code, not templates) and you retain full ownership.
+FlashCrafter builds your site with professional hand-coded templates (custom code, not templates) and you retain full ownership.
 If you cancel, your website stays live and you keep everything.
 This is fundamentally different from FindLaw, Scorpion, or Martindale-Avvo where you lose your website if you stop paying.

 How does FlashCrafter compare to Martindale-Avvo pay-per-lead pricing?

 Martindale-Avvo charges $100-500+ per lead depending on practice area, and those are shared leads (sold to multiple attorneys).
-FlashCrafter charges a flat $50/month and every lead that comes through your website is exclusively yours.
+FlashCrafter charges a flat quality-focused growth plan and every lead that comes through your website is exclusively yours.
 If you get just 2-3 quality leads per month, FlashCrafter has already paid for itself compared to pay-per-lead models.

 Can I cancel FlashCrafter anytime or am I locked into a contract?